Black silicon: Nanopores

-Chemical Etching
+Chemical etching

 Black silicon can also be produced by chemical etching using a process called Metal-Assisted Chemical Etching (MACE).

 Function

 When the material is biased by a small electric voltage, absorbed photons are able to excite dozens of electrons.
 The sensitivity of black silicon detectors is 100–500 times higher than that of untreated silicon (conventional silicon), in both the visible and infrared spectra.

 A group at the National Renewable Energy Laboratory reported black silicon solar cells with 18.2% efficiency.
 This black silicon anti-reflective surface was formed by a metal-assisted etch process using nano particles of silver.
 In May 2015, researchers from Finland's Aalto University, working with researchers from Universitat Politècnica de Catalunya announced they had created black silicon solar cells with 22.1% efficiency by applying a thin passivating film on the nanostructures by Atomic Layer Deposition, and by integrating all metal contacts on the back side of the cell.

 A team led by Elena Ivanova at Swinburne University of Technology in Melbourne discovered in 2012 that cicada wings were potent killers of Pseudomonas aeruginosa, an opportunist germ that also infects humans and is becoming resistant to antibiotics.

 The effect came from regularly-spaced "nanopillars" on which bacteria were sliced to shreds as they settled on the surface.

 Both cicada wings and black silicon were put through their paces in a lab, and both were bactericidal.

 Smooth to human touch, the surfaces destroyed Gram-negative and Gram-positive bacteria, as well as bacterial spores.

 The three targeted bacterial species were P. aeruginosa, Staphylococcus aureus and Bacillus subtilis, a wide-ranging soil germ that is a cousin of anthrax.

 The killing rate was 450,000 bacteria per square centimetre per minute over the first three hours of exposure or 810 times the minimum dose needed to infect a person with S. aureus, and 77,400 times that of P. aeruginosa.
 However, it was later proven that the quantification protocol of Ivanova's team was not suitable for these kind of antibacterial surfaces.

+A group led by Gagik Ayvazyan at National Polytechnic University of Armenia in Yerevan demonstrated in 2023 that needle-like nanotextures provide a feasible light-management solution for perovskite/silicon tandem solar cells.
+The black silicon interlayer enhances light absorption within the bottom silicon solar sub-cell.